allo-protocol/allo-v2/generated-docs/contracts/strategies/donation-voting-merkle-distribution-direct-transfer/DonationVotingMerkleDistributionDirectTransferStrategy.md

 function merkleRoot() external view returns (bytes32)
 ```

-merkle root generated from distribution
+The merkle root of the distribution will be set by the pool manager.